thegetty/bronze-guidelines/content/vocabulary/coating.md

 ---

 <div class="backmatter">
 Note: Not to be confused with corrosion products or mineral compounds bonded to the metal surface, which fall under {% def "patina" %}.
-Though metals are also used to coat surfaces, they are referred to here as {% def "metal-plating" "plating" %}.
+Though metals are also used to coat surfaces, they are referred to here as {% def "metal plating" "plating" %}.
 </div>

 {% figuregroup "3", "fig-322, fig-323, fig-324, fig-326, fig-330" %}